 Give Away Assets

 MERP works by seeking repayment from the assets included in a deceased person’s estate, so one option to avoid recovery is by giving away assets before you die.
 Since Medicaid estate recovery can only occur after a person dies, recipients can transfer ownership to beneficiaries prior to their death to avoid the state taking them.
 However, individuals giving away assets should be cautious because there is a five year look back period that can result in a penalty which would make them ineligible for Medicaid for a period of time.
+You may be able to give away assets and avoid MERP through special actions with help from a lawyer.
+For example, some states allow residents to transfer real estate without going through probate using a Lady Bird deed or Transfer on Death deed for the person’s home.

 Medicaid recipients can avoid recovery by placing their assets in an irrevocable trust, which is a type of trust that cannot be changed or canceled.
 When an individual signs an irrevocable trust, they give up control of those assets which would protect them from MERP.